JesseTNRoberts/SP25-CSC4220/syllabus.md

 - We will not be having lab sections for Data 100/200 this semester.
 Rather, we'll provide extensive lab support on Ed and accompanying video walkthroughs.
 - All labs are intended to take about an hour.
 - Lab submissions are mandatory for students enrolled in Data 100 and Data 200S.
 Lab submissions are not mandatory for students enrolled in Data 200.
+- Your two lowest lab scores will be dropped.

 ### Exams